James120393/comp110-coding-task-2/README.md

 #Note:
 ##For stand alone code please go to the "comp110 4 1506530" subfolder.

-##To see the Project working Please go to the folder labelled "doomed patient (For Testing)"

 ##For PseudoCode and UML charts please go to "Charts-Pseudo" Folder.